ilpincy/argos3/src/plugins/robots/drone/README.md

 This controller defines a controller written in Lua, whose script can be passed using the `script` attribute in the `params` tag.
 The controller cannot do much at the moment since it does not declare any sensors or actuators.

 ### Physics Engines
-To instansiate a drone in ARGoS, an instance of the Point-mass 3D physics engine must be declared.
+To instantiate a drone in ARGoS, an instance of the Point-mass 3D physics engine must be declared.
 It should be noted that this engine does not support collisions with other objects in the simulation.

 ### Media
 Media in ARGoS are the indices in which different entities can be looked up based on their current location.
 These indices predominately enable the sensors of a robot to look up entities of interest.
 For example, by placing tags or LEDs in their respective indices, they can be detected by a camera on another robot.